May 2nd 2019

 Many manicurists and nail experts now emphasise that vegan polishes can deliver just as vibrant a colour and glossy a finish as polishes using animal derivatives, and the fact that there are budget vegan options on the market now too makes switching to synthetic or plant based polishes all the easier.
 Cloud Twelve Spa Manager and vegan beauty advocate Sue Morrissey explains why vegan polish brands don’t equate to a ‘half measures’ manicure:

 “Vegan and cruelty-free polish doesn’t involve a compromise on colour or longevity on the customer’s part.
-At Cloud Twelve we use the Nailberry range - it been developed using patented plasticizer technology to deliver a film that is not only flexible, but incredibly adherent to the nail.
+At Cloud Twelve we use the Nailberry range [12-free].
+It has been developed using patented plasticizer technology to deliver a film that is not only flexible, but incredibly adherent to the nail.
 This means that the polish is long wearing and resistant to knocks and chips.
 The LʼOxygéné range has been developed to perfectly balance the solids, gloss and drying time to deliver a colour that is highly pigmented, super shiny and has a fast drying time.”

 If you’re a gel nail addict, Sue has vegan options for you too: